python/cpython/Doc/library/parser.rst

    to the Python grammar and all nodes are valid node types in the host version of Python, an ST object is created from the internal representation and returned to the called.
-If there is a problem creating the internal representation, or if the tree cannot be validated, a :exc:`ParserError` exception is thrown.
-An ST object created this way should not be assumed to compile correctly; normal exceptions thrown by compilation may still be initiated when the ST object is passed to :func:`compilest`.
+If there is a problem creating the internal representation, or if the tree cannot be validated, a :exc:`ParserError` exception is raised.
+An ST object created this way should not be assumed to compile correctly; normal exceptions raised by compilation may still be initiated when the ST object is passed to :func:`compilest`.
 This may indicate problems not related to syntax (such as a :exc:`MemoryError` exception), but may also be due to constructs such as the result of parsing ``del f(0)``, which escapes the Python parser but is